-This is obviously not biblical or Christ-like at all.
+What is Christ’s desire for us here?
 Think about Jesus’ commands to to take out the plank in our own eye before removing the speck in another’s, to judge not lest you be judged, and to humbly die to self and take up your cross.
 Paul commands us to bear with another in love (Col 3:13).
 He warns in 1 Corinthians 8 that knowledge puffs up but love builds up.
 James calls us to be slow to speak and slow to anger.
 If we’re not careful we can become like the Ephesian church described in the book of Revelation where they had all the right answers, but had lost their first love.
 If we (maybe) have the right answers, but we’re not loving others well, we’re not loving Jesus.

 Conclusion: We’re All Wrong So Calm Down!